sirakradaa/marvel-and-dc/README.md

 ## Overview

-This project is a [brief description of your project].
-It was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) and enhanced to [main purpose or goal of your project].
+This project is a fan page of 4 marvel/dc heroes and 4 marvel/dc villains which allows the user to submit the their heroes/villains in order of most to least favourite.
+Along with some pictures, descriptions, and affiliation information about the character.
+It was bootstrapped with Create React App to demonstrate my abilities with Redux and React to a potential employer during the interview process.

 ## Features